multiversx/mx-docs/docs/developers/developer-reference/serialization-format.md

 To do so, instead of deriving `TopEncode` and `TopDecode`, we will derive `TopEncodeOrDefault` and `TopDecodeOrDefault`, respectively.

 We need to also specify what we want that default value to be, both when encoding and decoding.
-For this, we need to explicitly implement traits `EncodeDefault` and `DecodeDefault` for out structure.
+For this, we need to explicitly implement traits `EncodeDefault` and `DecodeDefault` for our structure.

 Let's look at an example: